Event Handling and SocketContext Reference

 pub fn leave(&self, rooms: impl RoomParam)When to use it

-- Removing the current socket from one or more rooms.
+- To remove the current socket from one or more rooms.

 Method leave_all()